 We have three employees.

-Barry Wright is our Project Worker, delivering our services.
-Barry has been with Dads Rock since 2016.
+James McCulloch is our Project Worker, delivering our services.
+James has been with Dads Rock since June 2018.

 Lisa holder is our Fundraising Manager, and has been with us since May 2018.